Different Drummers Drum Circle

 As a drum circle, Different Drummers has surpassed my highest expectations.
 We drum accompaniment to incredible instrumentalists, vocal, chanting and even poetry.
 Martin Steingesser, Poet Laureate of Portland, Maine regularly recites original pieces with our drumming in the background.
 Daryne Rocket, the harpist, drives to Yarmouth from Orono every four to six weeks to join us.
 Margaret Williams is one of our drummers.
 On evenings when she attends, she will sing a Scottish-Gaelic song while our drummers play in the background.
 On any particular evening you may hear Native American flute, vocals, didgeridoo, blues harmonica, mountain dulcimer, saxophone, electric bass... the list is long.
 Dancers feel perfectly comfortable getting out from behind their drum and dancing.
 My point is that I couldn't make this happen alone.
 This is the direct result of shared leadership.
 Thanks to our participants, we have evolved into this wonderfully creative and deeply connected community that continues to amaze me.

 Different Drummers gets asked to perform also.
 We have a performance troupe called "Different Drummers Joyful Hearts Club Band" in which a dozen of us attempts to recreate our most memorable drum circle moments onstage.
-We have performed for Women In God's annual conference, the Pagan Pride Festival, Yarmouth Clam Festival, coffeehouses, guest churches, etc. Last month, we were so well-received by the capacity audience at the Whole Life Tent at the Common Ground Fair that they have asked us to perform in their amphitheater next year!
+We have performed for Women In God's annual conference, the Pagan Pride Festival, Yarmouth Clam Festival, coffeehouses, guest churches of many faiths, etc. Last month, we were so well-received by the capacity audience at the Whole Life Tent at the Common Ground Fair that they have asked us to perform in their amphitheater next year!

 One of the most important things I've learned about community drum circles is to keep them welcoming to novices.
 Having two to eight first-timers at each drum circle is a good indicator of our circle's health and growth.
 Novices must be made to feel welcome, free to ask questions, and free to experiment without judgment.
 Of the 300+ people on our email list, I estimate that 250 have actually drummed with us.
 There are still list members who feel they lack the talent or training to drum.
 They think it's about the music.
 They imagine that we judge one another solely in terms of experience and technique.
 Only our participants understand that there is much more going on.

-Speaking of community and bridge-building, we have had members and guests from Canada, Mexico, New Zealand, Japan, Peru, Guatemala, Puerto Rico, Cuba, France, England, Germany, and Iran.
+Speaking of community and bridge-building, we have had members and guests from Canada, Mexico, New Zealand, Japan, Peru, Guatemala, China, Russia, Spain, Puerto Rico, Cuba, France, England, Germany, and Iran.
 We have singles, couples and families who drum with us...
 Children, teens and senior citizens.
 What's missing is the myriad of things that normally separate us.
 Differences in socio-economics, sexual orientation, age, race and nationality are irrelevant when a group of people are engaged in creating a piece of music together.
 When we all laugh at the end of a piece there is a deep connectedness between us.
 It is my hope that we might carry that connectedness... that sense of commonality... into our larger communities and into the world.

 When I look at everything I've done in my life musically, I realize that Different Drummers Drum Circle is, by far, the most important.